Today we would love to talk about the solar farm investment.

 Solar farms are usually quite large projects and will require a certain number of acres for a developer to be interested.
 A rough guideline for how many panels the land can hold is 1kW per 100 square feet.
 The amount of land required varies on a project-by-project basis, and you should also take into account the additional surrounding space that will be required for non-panel solar equipment.

-#2 – Amount of Sunlight (solar farm)
+#2 – Amount of Sunligh (solar farm)

 Obvious as it may be, the land should receive plenty of sunlight annually if it’s going to be viable for a solar farm.
-Lots of obstructions mean lots of shadows and this isn’t good news for a solar panel frame project.
-If there are some obstructions on your land, don’t give up hope immediately, removal is possible.
+Lots of obstructions mean lots of shadows, and this isn’t good news for a solar panel frame project.
+If there are some obstructions on your land, don’t give up hope immediately; removal is possible.
 Of course, removing these obstructions may not be realistic in some cases.
-Getting rid of a few trees or bushes should be okay, getting rid of a building, maybe not.
+Getting rid of a few trees or bushes should be okay; getting rid of a building, maybe not.

 #3 – Grid Proximity (solar farm)

 This is a huge deciding factor for solar developers looking to lease land for a solar farm.
-If the necessary infrastructure to connect the solar farm to the utility grid isn’t accessible then it’s unlikely that the project will be able to advance.
+If the necessary infrastructure to connect the solar farm to the utility grid isn’t accessible, then it’s unlikely that the project will be able to advance.
 Even seemingly obvious infrastructure, like road access to the land, can be decisive.
 This kind of infrastructure is expensive and difficult to build, so you definitely stand a better chance if your land is already close to the necessary components.

 #4 – Soil Quality (solar farm)